marcelo-nd/nasalSynComsPkg/README.md

 - Identifying cluster-specific markers using limma
 - Generating publication-ready visualizations

-The package is designed for **research workflows** and is actively developed.

 ## Examples

 Many functions include examples in their documentation.
 To view them: